 The Homestead Neighborhood Association meets the first Tuesday of each month, 7 pm at the OHSU Child Development and Rehabilitation Center, 707 SW Gaines (SW 6th Ave Dr. and Gaines St.), Third Floor.
-Confirm meeting schedule on the Southwest Neighborhoods calendar or in the SW News newspaper.
+Confirm meeting schedule on the Southwest Neighborhoods calendar.

 (View Previous agendas and meeting minutes on the Archives page.)